Your Rhinoplasty Incision Options

 - Quitting smoking for at least six weeks before and after surgery for a better recovery

 - Stopping or adjusting the dosage of certain medications and supplements that may thin the blood

 Rhinoplasty is performed as an outpatient procedure.
 You will need to have a driver present to take you home and stay with you for the first night.
 A splint is worn afterward to help the nose maintain its shape.
 Soft internal splints may also be used to stabilize the septum.
 Dr. Mabourakh does not use nasal packing, and you are able to breathe through your nose after surgery.
 During the initial days of your recovery, we recommend that you rest but don’t stay in bed all day.
 Keep your head elevated, and you will be able to drive the next day provided you are off your pain medication.
 Ice application will help keep swelling down.
 Most patients experience a “stuffy” nose for several weeks.
 You should refrain from blowing your nose for one to two weeks to allow the tissues to heal.
 Most patients feel up to returning to work within three to five days but should avoid any strenuous activities for two to three weeks.

 Several factors affect the cost of your rhinoplasty.
 Folsom Plastic Surgery fees include anesthesia costs, surgical fees, facility fees, and all follow-up care by Dr. Mabourakh.
 Rhinoplasty is performed in our fully accredited surgery center under the care of a board-certified anesthesiologist under general anesthesia or twilight sleep (monitored anesthesia care).

 Post-operative bruising and swelling around the eyes are common.
-Unfortunately, this bruising will get worse before it gets better.
+Unfortunately, What can affect my procedure? this bruising will get worse before it gets better.
 Most patients see the height of their bruising and swelling two to three days post-surgery.
 Cold compresses and prescribed pain medication can remedy any discomfort.

 Frequently Asked Questions